SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

     export LDAP_CLIENTPASSWORD=hunter2
 ```

-If the Cloud Operator has set Application Access to `LDAP` instead of `Internal,` bindings will not come with application access credentials.
+If the Cloud Operator has set Application Access to `LDAP` instead of `Internal`, bindings will not come with application access credentials.

 If the sample app does not receive any credentials in the binding, it will look for these environment variables and use those for authentication instead.